Skip to main content

 • March 28, 2017

-"I was prescribed handily in the psych ward and after receiving an shot I felt very relaxed.
-Unfortunately the oral pill form isn't the same.
-I immediately get stiff and anxious to the point that my neck and shoulders were in complete spams.
-Dr had to order another shot to counteract that and also give me a muscle relaxer.
-All in all, I felt like my heart was beating out of my chest and I couldn't relax at all."
+"I was prescribed handily in the psych ward, and after receiving a shot, I felt very relaxed.
+Unfortunately, the oral pill form isn't the same.
+I immediately get stiff and anxious to the point that my neck and shoulders were in complete spasms.
+The doctor had to order another shot to counteract that and also gave me a muscle relaxer.
+All in all, I felt like my heart was beating out of my chest, and I couldn't relax at all."

 2 / 10